ScottPlot/ScottPlot.NET/content/cookbook/5.0/cookbook-5.0.md

 title: ScottPlot 5.0 Cookbook
 description: Example plots shown next to the code used to create them
 url: /cookbook/5.0/
-date: 8/13/2023 5:22:29 PM
+date: 10/3/2023 10:20:48 AM
 ---

-<div class='alert alert-warning' role='alert'><h4 class='alert-heading py-0 my-0'>⚠️ ScottPlot 5.0.8-beta is a preview package</h4><hr /><p class='mb-0'><span class='fw-semibold'>This page describes a beta release of ScottPlot.</span> It is available on NuGet as a preview package, but its API is not stable and it is not recommended for production use.
+<div class='alert alert-warning' role='alert'><h4 class='alert-heading py-0 my-0'>⚠️ ScottPlot 5.0.9-beta is a preview package</h4><hr /><p class='mb-0'><span class='fw-semibold'>This page describes a beta release of ScottPlot.</span> It is available on NuGet as a preview package, but its API is not stable and it is not recommended for production use.
 See the <a href='https://scottplot.net/versions/'>ScottPlot Versions</a> page for more information. </p></div>

 ## Introduction